NHMPh/LightGun/README.md

     ** THE LIGHT GUN'S CAMERA NEED TO SEE THE WHITE BORDER EVERY FRAME**

      Ensure that the camera can consistently detect the white border on the screen.
-You should Experiment with the threshold, contrast, gamma, and exposure settings to achieve optimal performance.
+You should experiment with the threshold, contrast, gamma, and exposure settings to achieve optimal performance.

      You also need to make sure that the light gun's camera is at  [****(1+1/2) * your screen width****] away from your screen.